 Bibliographical details Quotations from the King James Version (1611) as published in The New Cambridge Paragraph Bible, ed.
 David Norton.
 Cambridge: Cambridge University Press, 2005.
-Commentary The references given in the footnote on the omnipresence of God survive in the General Scholium published in the Principia of 1713; the other references do not.
-With respect to notes † and \ in Draft C, the darker colour of the ink used in note † and in the deletions in note \, along with the fact that the verses deleted in note \ (re)appear in note †, strongly suggest that note \ was written first, with note † being assembled later in the process of composition from select verses taken from the originally longer form of note †.
+Commentary With respect to notes † and in Draft C, the darker colour of the ink used in note † and in the deletions in note , along with the fact that the verses deleted in note (re)appear in note †, strongly suggest that note was written first, with note † being assembled later in the process of composition from select verses taken from the originally longer form of note †.
 Precisely the same verses in note † of Draft C, constitute those in note b of Draft D (albeit in a slightly different order).
-The separation of the verses in the original form of note \ creates a distinction between passages on the invisibility of God from those prohibiting iconolatry.
-Newton sees both sets of verses as teaching the incorporeality of God, something he discusses in the drafts and published versions of the General Scholium.
+The separation of the verses in the original form of note creates a distinction between passages on the invisibility of God from those prohibiting iconolatry.
+Newton sees both sets of verses as teaching the incorporeality of God, something he discusses in both the drafts and published versions of the General Scholium.